telliott99/geometry_utils/README.md

 **midline reverse**

-Starting with triangle ABC, construct the parallelograms on each side, by bisecting the side and then doubling the length (here AD = twice AK).
+Starting with ∆ABC, construct the parallelograms on each side, by bisecting the side and then doubling the length (here AD = twice AK).

 <img src="demo/pgrams_crop.png" width=300>

 ABK and DCK are congruent by SAS.
 It follows that CD is parallel to AB.
 The same argument applies to BD and AC.
 With both pairs of opposing sides parallel, ABDC is a parallelogram.

-All four of the smaller triangles are congruent and similar to the large triangle DEF.
+All four of the smaller triangles are congruent and similar to the large ∆DEF.
 This is like the midline theorem in reverse.

 **Ptolemy by similar triangles**